flutter/website/tutorials/international/index.md

 internationalization and the Flutter libraries themselves are internationalized.

+The tutorial that follows is largely written in terms of the Flutter `MaterialApp` class, since most applications are written that way.
+Applications written in terms of the lower level `WidgetsApp` class can also be internationalized using the same classes and logic.

+<a name="setting-up"></a>
 ### Setting up an Internationalized app: the `flutter_localizations` package

 By default Flutter only provides US English localizations.
 To add